hardbyte/rpython-post/readme.md

     return char * (width - l) + string
 ```

-Write a new `entry_point` that creates and disassembles a chunk of bytecode.
+Let's write a new `entry_point` that creates and disassembles a chunk of bytecode.
 We can
 set the target output name to `vm1` at the same time:

 [`targetvm1.py`](section-2-vm/targetvm1.py)